 If you do not make a Will, the law will decide how your assets are given to your surviving relatives.
 This may mean that your estate is not distributed in the way that you would choose.
 The law does not necessarily automatically pass your entire estate to your spouse or civil partner, for instance.

 - that you can decide on those you wish to receive a share of your assets

-- you can make sure your partner is provided for as, if you aren't married or are in a same sex relationship, they will not automatically inherit your estate
+- you can make sure your partner is provided for as, if you aren't married or in a civil partnership, they will not automatically inherit your estate

-- you can decide whether or not to leave anything to an ex-partner who you have divorced (or a partner from a since dissolved civil partnership) who may now be living with someone else
+- you can exclude someone you particularly don't wish to inherit from you, for example a former spouse who you have divorced (or a dissolved civil partnership) who may now be living with someone else

 - you can plan your estate to reduce your liability to Inheritance Tax (IHT)

-- by setting out clearly what everyone is to receive, it avoids disputes between relatives and unnecessary legal costs
+- by setting out clearly what everyone is to receive, disputes between relatives and unnecessary legal costs can be avoided

 - by making a Will, you appoint an Executor(s) to administer your property and affairs following your death as, before your estate can be distributed, all your debts, including your funeral expenses, must be paid.